Dow Chemical Company: Vietnam War: napalm and Agent Orange

 The United States military used napalm bombs during the Vietnam War until 1973.
 Dow was one of several manufacturers who began producing the napalm B compound under government contract from 1965.
 After experiencing protests and negative publicity, the other suppliers discontinued manufacturing the product, leaving Dow as the sole provider.
 The company said that it carefully considered its position, and decided, as a matter of principle, "its first obligation was to the government".
 Despite a boycott of its products by anti-war groups and harassment of recruiters on some college campuses, Dow continued to manufacture napalm B until 1969.

-Agent Orange, a chemical defoliant containing dioxin, was also manufactured by Dow in New Plymouth, New Zealand, and Midland, Michigan, in the United States for use by the British military during the Malayan Emergency and the U.S. military during the Vietnam War.
+Agent Orange, a chemical defoliant containing dioxin, was also manufactured by Dow in Terneuzen The Netherlands, New Plymouth New Zealand, and Midland, Michigan, in the United States for use by the British military during the Malayan Emergency and the U.S. military during the Vietnam War.
 In 2005, a lawsuit was filed by Vietnamese victims of Agent Orange against Dow and Monsanto Co., which also supplied Agent Orange to the military.
 The lawsuit was dismissed.
 In 2012, Monsanto agreed to a $93 million settlement as a result of a case pursued by ex-Monsanto employees and citizens in the city of Nitro, WV.
 In 1949, a chemical plant in Nitro experienced an explosion that damaged a tank containing 2,4,5-T, one of the composites that is used in the production of Agent Orange.
 The settlement of the case included $9 million for the cleanup of affected homes in the area, and $84 million to cover the medical monitoring and treatment of people affected by the explosion, as well as legal costs for the claimants.
 No care has been given for the in state damage done by the Headquarters in Midland, Michigan, and they refuse to give the evidence to the community.